faraaz-baig/olloor/readme.md

 To test out a command, type in http://localhost:8000/search?cmd= followed by your command.

-The following commands are supported by `rusty-bunny`:
+The following commands are supported by `Olloor`:

 - "tw" -> redirects to twitter.com
 - "tw @username" -> redirects to twitter.com/username